Welsh football clubs in English competitions

 Many Welsh football clubs have played in English football competitions.
 The League of Wales was founded in 1992, and before then there was no national league or formal league system within Wales, leading the top Welsh clubs away from Welsh leagues.

-As of 2025, five Welsh football clubs play in the English football league system: Cardiff City, Swansea City, Wrexham, Newport County and Merthyr Town.
+As of 2026, five Welsh football clubs play in the English football league system: Cardiff City, Swansea City, Wrexham, Newport County and Merthyr Town.
+Only Cardiff, Swansea, Wrexham, and Newport play in the EFL.
 Additionally Colwyn Bay played in the English league system until they joined the Cymru North in 2019.

 Welsh football clubs playing in the English league system can only qualify for UEFA competitions through English competitions.

 Early days

 The FAW is the third oldest football association in the world, having been formed in 1876.
 Despite this, they did not form a national league for over 100 years after the FAW was founded.
 This led Wales's leading clubs to join English competitions such as the Southern Football League, and later the Football League.
 Six football clubs based in Wales joined the Football League – five still exist in the English league system today in some form – the sixth being Aberdare Athletic who played in the Football League for six seasons in the 1920s.
 In 1927, Cardiff City won the FA Cup.
-This still remains the only time a Welsh club has ever won the FA Cup.
+This remains the only time a Welsh club has won the FA Cup.